bissaye/PdfScrapper/README.txt

 python script.py <pdf_file_path>

 Replace `<pdf_file_path>` with the absolute or relative path to the PDF file you want to process.

+the result will be registred in a file named output.docx

 4. Using in another Python script: